On the Mat: Legacy

 Over 20 years after its cancellation, On the Mat has remained the longest-running weekly sports series in New Zealand's history.
 It has since achieved a cult status in New Zealand popular culture and has been an influencing factor among several New Zealand media personalities.
 Wallace Chapman, co-host of the political interview show Back Benches, has said his "favourite TV moment" was watching On the Mat as a child.
 Oscar Kightley, a Samoan-born actor and writer, has credited the series for partly inspiring his stories.
 Several writers for NZPWI.co.nz, including editor-in-chief Dion McCracken, have also claimed to have been fans of the show as children.
 Another childhood fan is New Zealand-born cartoonist Jason Conlan, also known as Pro Wrestling Illustrated's "Mr. J", whose monthly comic strip shares the same name.
 Tim Bickerstaff, a one time crew member for On the Mat, recalled working for Rickard in a sports column for XTRA in 1999.
 Television New Zealand counted On the Mat among the most notable programmes in its 50-year history.

 It was not until the emergence of the country's three major promotions, Impact Pro Wrestling, Kiwi Pro Wrestling and New Zealand Wide Pro Wrestling, that nationally syndicated wrestling returned to New Zealand television with the debut of IPW Ignition in 2007 and Off the Ropes in 2009.
 Both shows were also made available to an international audience via internet broadcasting.
-Also in 2009, in memory of the passing of Scottish-born New Zealand wrestler Robert Bruce, Chris Rattue of The New Zealand Herald named several former On the Mat stars including Bruce, King Curtus Iaukea, Rick Martel, Steve Rickard, John da Silva, Peter Maivia, Samoan Joe and The Bushwhackers as among his Top 10 favorite wrestlers of all-time.
+Also in 2009, in memory of the passing of Scottish-born New Zealand wrestler Robert Bruce, Chris Rattue of The New Zealand Herald named several former On the Mat stars including Bruce, King Curtus Iaukea, Rick Martel, Steve Rickard, John da Silva, Peter Maivia, Samoan Joe and The Bushwhackers as among his Top 10 favourite wrestlers of all-time.

 In early-2010, two episodes were chosen to be shown on NZ On Screen and Tammy Davis of Outrageous Fortune starred in an internet promotional video which spoofed the series.
 On 9 April, Scoop.co.nz reported that On the Mat ranked #3 among the top 10 most watched videos on NZ on Screen.
 The episodes were favourably reviewed by 411mania.com shortly after their release and whose author, Ryan Byers, wrote they "were very fun to watch as a curiosity, a look into an old territory that I, as an American, have almost never seen or even heard discussed" and that "these shows created an interest in me in seeing more from the New Zealand territory, if for no other reason than to document some of the forgotten career moments of US wrestlers who heavily toured abroad".

+In 2024 the rights to the On The Mat name were acquired by the New Zealand wrestling promotion Legacy Pro Wrestling (LPW).